department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 - Have at least one day of unexpired GI Bill entitlement, **and**
 - Are accepted into a program by a VA-approved training provider

-**Note:** Your VET TEC training won't count against your GI Bill entitlement.
+**Note:** Your VET TEC training won't count against your GI Bill entitlement, and you need only one day of unexpired GI Bill benefits to participate.

 <br>
 </div>